realpython/python-guide/docs/scenarios/gui.rst

 cross platform GUI toolkit.
 Toga consists of a library of base components with a shared interface to simplify platform-agnostic GUI development.

-Toga is available on mOS, Windows, Linux (GTK), and mobile platforms such as Android and iOS.
+Toga is available on macOS, Windows, Linux (GTK), and mobile platforms such as Android and iOS.